 Some people’s employers provide defined benefit retirement plans.
 These plans generally pay a flat amount every month starting at normal retirement age (as defined by the employer) until death.
 In the US, people who have worked or whose spouses have worked are eligible for Social Security benefits, as discussed in this post.
+Similarly, Canadians are eligible for Canadian Pension Plan benefits.
 Many other countries have similar programs.

 When you are estimating how much you need to save for retirement, you can consider these sources of income.
 If all of your other sources of income increase with inflation, it is a fairly straightforward adjustment.
 You just need to subtract the income from these other sources from your first-year-of-retirement expenses before applying the 4% Rule (as adjusted for other considerations).